Tlcke77/Layoffs/README.md

   ;
 ````

-- Finally, we can delete the dublicate rows
+- Finally, we can delete the duplicate rows
 ````sql
 DELETE
 FROM layoff_staging2